 Preaching the authority of God’s word with accuracy

-Sharing the good news of Jesus with boldness, gentleness & respect
+Sharing the gospel of Jesus with boldness, gentleness & respect

 As a church, we are called to make disciples and multiply them, sending them to the ends of the earth.
-As an act of obedience to Jesus Christ, this is our model for how we will accomplish the mission of making disciples in the spirit of love within our community.
+As an act of obedience to Jesus Christ, these objectives are how we will play our part in God's mission of making disciples in the spirit of love within our community.

-Hope Church Toronto North exists to glorify God by fulfilling the Great Commission (Matt.
-28:19-20) in the spirit of the Great Commandment (Matt.
-22:37-39) in the city of Toronto and around the world.
+Hope Church Toronto North exists to glorify God through participation in the Great Commission (Matthew 28:19-20) in the spirit of the Great Commandments (Matthew 22:37-39), the power of the Holy Spirit (Acts 1:8), and the city of Toronto and around the world.

 Our foundation is Jesus Christ.
 1 Corinthians 3:11 says “For no one can lay a foundation other than that which is laid, which is Jesus Christ.”
 Our church stands on the reality of who He is and what He has done.
 Anything built on less will ultimately be torn down.
 Building on this foundation guarantees success—whether it is in our church or our individual lives—this foundation stands for eternity.